abarker/typped/doc/sphinx_docs/types_in_typped.rst

 AST data item) is done by explicitly calling the ``overload`` method of a construct instance.

-The nodes in the final parsed expression tree have an attribute ``type_sig`` giving the actual types, and an attribute ``original_sig`` giving the matching original signature.
+The nodes in the final parsed expression tree have an attribute ``actual_sig`` giving the actual type signature, an attribute ``original_formal_sig`` giving the matching original signature, and an attribute ``expanded_formal_sig`` giving the intermediate, expanded form of the original signature.
 The evaluation functions and AST data for a construct are stored keyed by the original signature which was passed in at the time when that overload was defined.

 Type information for a construct (e.g., a function evaluation subexpression) should generally be defined relative to the token which ends up as the subtree